 Ban Chao’s little sister was an exceptional historian and litterateur as well.
 She was widely trusted and respected among the nobles, even include the emperor, because of her outstanding talent.

-After her big brother was framed up and passed away, left his masterpiece, the Book of Han, unfinished; her second brother Ban Chao refused to keep writing, and wanted to do something else.
+After her big brother was framed up and passed away, left his masterpiece, the Book of Han, unfinished; her second brother Ban Chao refused to keep writing and wanted to do something else.

 As for Ban Chao, in his early years, he was taught to be a historian, just like his father and big brother.
-He had served as an officer in the historical documentation department for a long time, and then was supposed to help his big brother to finish that masterpiece, the Book of Han.
+He had served as an officer in the historical documentation department for a long time and then was supposed to help his big brother to finish that masterpiece, the Book of Han.

 Inspired by the Story of General Fu Jiezi

-One day, Ban Chao read about a diplomat named Fu Jiezi, who was supposed to condemn a king for having helped the Huns murdered some merchants of Han Empire.
+One day, Ban Chao read about a diplomat named Fu Jiezi, who was supposed to condemn a king for having helped the Huns murdered some merchants of the Han Empire.

 Instead, Fu assassinated that king and supported their crown prince, an admirer of Han’s culture, to inherit the throne.